-As shown in Figure 16, all municipalities have a Multi-Residential tax ratio below the Provinicial Threshold.
+As shown in Table 17, all municipalities have a Multi-Residential tax ratio below the Provinicial Threshold.
 Although some municipalities have had reduction targets for this class, other municipalities including Hamilton, had reduced their Multi-Residential tax ratio due to reassessment or Provincial legislation.
-Regarding the Commercial tax ratio, with the exception of Sudbury, Thunder Bay, Toronto and Windsor, all municipalities have a tax ratio at or below the Provinical Threshold.
+Regarding the Commercial tax ratio, with the exception of Thunder Bay, Toronto and Windsor all municipalities have a tax ratio at or below the Provinical Threshold.

-Hamilton is one of three municipalities, including Sudbury and Toronto, that has an Industrial tax ratio above the Provinical Threshold.
-All other municipalities in the 2017 study have an Industrial tax ratio at or below the Provinical Threshold.
-Since the Industrial property class is restricted, municipalities with a tax ratio above the Provincial Threshold are not allowed to pass a municipal tax increase of more than 50% of the increase applied to the Residential property class.
+Hamilton is one of three municipalities, including Greater Sudbury and Toronto that have an Industrial tax ratio above the Provinical Threshold.
+All other municipalities in the 2018 study have an Industrial tax ratio at or below the Provinical Threshold.
+Since the Industrial property class is restricted, municipalities with tax ratios above the Provincial Threshold are not allowed to pass a municipal tax increase of more than 50% of the increase applied to the Residential property class.